kataru-lang/kataru-lang.github.io/docs/concepts/logic.md

   - May: I can't see!
 ```

-Character-specific commands can be used on characters that speak as well.
+character commands can be used on characters that speak as well.
 For example, say we have a couple of characters who should look happy or sad at the right moments.
 We could do this:

 ```yaml
 ---